 Change management is any set of processes that create a standard operating procedure whenever IT infrastructure changes.
 This can include a wide variety of changes, such as the implementation of new software or the steps required to retrieve hardware from an employee who has changed roles.
 The ultimate goal of change management processes is to limit the amount of impact that change has on business outcomes.

-Incident management is any process that’s set to respond to an unexpected or otherwise unplanned service interruption or event.
+Incident management is any process that’s set to respond to an unexpected disruption or otherwise unplanned service interruption or event such as an outage.

 Related to incident management, problem management is the process of identifying and fixing the root cause of an incident or incidents.
 Despite being related, problems and incidents are not the same thing.
 While an incident is an unexpected or otherwise unplanned service interruption or event, a problem is an underlying issue that causes incidents.